Judges from around the world work to save female Afghan colleagues amid waning hope

 The Biden administration has said it is working to evacuate as many at-risk Afghans as possible, including judges.

-The judges have felt in constant danger since the Taliban reclaimed power earlier this month.
+The judges have felt in constant danger since the Taliban reclaimed power this month.

 The group’s fighters have opened the country’s prisons and jails — freeing some of those who were convicted of murder, drug trafficking and spousal abuse and sentenced by the female judges.
 Some of the ex-prisoners, as well as members of the Taliban, have sought out the judges, ransacking their homes, said the IAWJ judges, citing conversations with their Afghan colleagues.